 Move File – allows you to select files and move them into another directory.
 This feature is useful when performing manual WordPress updates.

 Upload – allows you to upload files directly to your server.
-This feature is useful when performing manual WordPress updates, restoring blog files, or reinstalling WordPress.
+This feature is useful when performing manual WordPress updates, restoring blog data, or reinstalling a WordPress site.

 Download – allows you to download files from your server to your local machine.
 This feature is useful when performing manual WordPress backups.